Ir al contenido principal

 ##{{MyVariable}}

-1. Open the Run Script action in edit mode.
+1. Run Script action in edit mode.
+In the

-2. In the Script variables section, find the script variable you want to capture.
+2. Script variables section, find the script variable you want to capture.
+Open the

 ##{{variable_name=value}}